-Once you commence a lawsuit, you must arrange to have certain documents delivered to each and every defendant you have sued.
-Massachusetts has rules regarding what documents need to be delivered (or “served”), who is able to deliver these documents, and the amount of time you have to arrange delivery.
-The proper delivery of these documents is known as “service of process.”
-The rules regarding service of process are fully detailed in Rule 4 of the Massachusetts Rules of Civil Procedure.
+Once you begin a lawsuit, you must arrange to have certain documents delivered to every defendant you have sued.
+Massachusetts has rules regarding what documents need to be delivered (or served), who is able to deliver these documents, and how long you have to arrange delivery.
+Properly delivering these documents is called service of process.
+The rules about service of process are fully explained in Rule 4 of the Massachusetts Rules of Civil Procedure.
 However, you should check for any special service requirements imposed by the statute governing your case.

 Please note that in proceedings related to land registration or confirmation under G.L. c.
-185 , tax foreclosure under G.L. c.
-60 , and servicemembers cases, service procedures are different, and a summons is not issued upon the filing of the complaint.
+185, tax foreclosure under G.L. c.
+60, and servicemembers cases, service procedures are different, and a summons isn’t issued when the complaint is filed.

-In those cases where service of process will be your responsibility, you will purchase a “summons” when you file your complaint in Recorder’s office of the Land Court.
+In cases where service of process is your responsibility, you’ll buy a “summons” when you file your complaint in the Recorder’s office of the Land Court.
 A summons is an official order from the court.
-You must serve a copy of your complaint and copy of the summons on each person you have sued.
-The Recorder’s office is located on the 5th floor of the land Court at 3 Pemberton Square, Boston.
+You must serve a copy of your complaint and a copy of the summons on each person you have sued.
+The Recorder’s office is located on the 5th floor of the Land Court at 3 Pemberton Square, Boston.

 Making service of process

 If your defendant is a person, you will usually need to hire a county sheriff to make service.
-You can find a partial list of county sheriffs at page.
 You will need to pay the sheriff for the service.
-When a sheriff (or deputy sheriff) serves the defendant, he or she gives the defendant the required copy of the summons and complaint.
+When a sheriff (or deputy sheriff) serves the defendant, they give the defendant the required copy of the summons and complaint.
 Then, the sheriff or deputy sheriff fills out the second page of the summons, called the “Return of Service.”
 A Return of Service is proof that the defendant was served.

 Please note that special rules may apply for service on corporations or government agencies.
-You should refer to Rule 4 of the Massachusetts Rules of Civil Procedure.
+See Rule 4 of the Massachusetts Rules of Civil Procedure.

-In those cases where service by a sheriff is required, you may file a motion asking the court to appoint a constable to make service of process instead of the sheriff.
-A Land Court judge will determine whether or not to allow your request.
+In cases where service by a sheriff is required, you may file a motion asking the court to appoint a constable to make service of process instead.
+A Land Court judge will decide whether or not to allow your request.

 The sheriff or constable will give you back the completed Return of Service, which you must file with the court.